What is the Toyota Kata?

 Both of these concepts refer to process and performance improvement.
 The difference between them could be boiled down to their methods, or lack thereof.
 A continued effort to spot an improvement opportunity in your environment and take it would be engaging in Kaizen.
 But a more scientific, problem-solving, methodical approach to defining a problem and making a plan to eliminate it, would be an implementation of Toyota Kata.

-In many cases, the 2 ideas will overlap, and there is nothing wrong with that.
+In many cases, the two ideas will overlap, and there is nothing wrong with that.
 In the end, the goal is always one: to make a change for the better.
 Some changes, e.g. those to complex processes relying on fluctuating decision-making, will be better to approach and measure methodically, while others, e.g. a one-time improvement to communication flow between team members, can be achieved instantaneously and be classified as a small Kaizen event.